bcgov/von/docs/_getting_started/get-started.md

 ## Configuring your own VON Agent

 If you want to go a step further, you can run a tutorial that walks you through the process of configuring your own VON Issuer/Verifier Agent.
 The [instructions](https://github.com/bcgov/von-agent-template/blob/master/GettingStartedTutorial.md) show you how to define Hyperledger Indy Verifiable Credentials and Proof Requests, integrate with an OrgBook instance and extend dFlow.
-You'll have your own Permit issuer Agent in no time!
+You'll have your own permit issuer agent in no time!